-There are many meteor showers visible from Hawaii, but we restrict our list to the 5 showers that are most easy to observe from the Big Island.
+There are many meteor showers visible from Hawaii, but we restrict our list to the 3 showers that are most easy to observe from the Big Island (find a more complete list here).
 We list for each shower the Name, Interval (between which dates the shower is visible), the Peak (best day to watch), The Right Ascension and Declination (R.A. and Decl, only for the diehards that want to know how to find the exact radiant), the Hourly Rate (HR) (Amount of shooting starts visible during the peak of the shower), and Moon % (a measure for the amount of moonlight in the night sky during the shower.
-A low number is good.)
+100 means full moon and 0 a new moon –> a low number is good.)

-2014 comes with another stargazing bonus: Two lunar eclipses.
-On April 14th and October 8th 2014 there will be two total lunar eclipses visible from all Hawaiian Islands.
-You can find more about these eclipses, as well as meteor showers and other stargazing events in our 2014 Hawaii astronomy Calendar
+In 2015, the best meteor showers to watch will be the Perseids and the Geminids.
+There will be also two partial lunar eclipses visible from the Hawaiian islands: one on April 4th and one on September 27th.
+You can find more about these eclipses, as well as meteor showers and other stargazing events in our 2015 Hawaii astronomy Calendar